 - Formalize the partnership with Newport Community School and make joint plans going forward

 - Add new volunteers to bolster the steering committee who can introduce us to the philanthropic community with whom we could work to raise funds

-- Engage an architect to work with parish and community to redesign the building to keep it to cost and to create enthusiasm for a new and pleasing structure
+- Complete the redesign of the buildings to keep them to cost and to create enthusiasm for a new and pleasing structure

 - Engage major philanthropic foundations by periodically meeting with them, outlining progress and actively applying for more grants

 - Engage the parish in our efforts by giving regular updates and opportunities to help the campaign and the churches mission

 Our reconfigured and expanded campus must generate incremental revenue to support its expansion.
 Lease payments from Newport Community School will be a major source of maintenance funds and we plan to partner with them to ensure adequate maintenance and janitorial support.